Hair fall/ khalitya

 HAIRCARE IN AYURVEDA

-• Snana:- According to Acharya CharakSnana is a pious, vitalizer, aphrodisiac, and expeller of fatigue, sweat, harmful things, etc. from the body and an enhancer of life.
+• Snana :- According to Acharya Charak, Snana is pious, vitalizer, aphrodisiac, and expeller of fatigue, sweat, harmful things etc. from the body and an enhancer of life.
 (Ch.
 Su.
-5/25) Acharya Sushruta has given some additional information about Snana in the context of hair fall that the head and Hair should not be washed with hot water or with very cold water.
+5/25) Acharya Sushruta has given some additional information of Snana in context of hair fall that the head and Hair should not be washed with hot water or with very cold water.
 He adds that bathing should be done according to season and geographical distribution, but the overhead bath with hot water should be avoided always.
 (Su.
 Chi.
-24/57-61) Acharya Vagbhatta adds that pouring warm water over the body increases the strength but the same over the head makes for a loss of strength in the Hair and eyes.
+24/57-61) Acharya Vagbhatta adds that pouring warm water over the body increase the strength but the same over the head makes for loss of strength of the Hair and eyes.
 (A. H. Su.
 2/17)

-• Ushnisha:- The wearing of Ushnish (turban) on the head protects the Hair from wind, heat, dust, etc. (Su.
+• Ushnisha :- The wearing of Ushnish (turban) on head protects the Hair from wind, heat, dust etc. (Su.
 Chi.
 24/75)

 Though, modern medical science has been developing advanced technologies and therapeutics for the diagnosis and management of different disorders.
 Earlier, Hair and its disorders were described under the heading of skin diseases.
 Hair, nails, and sudoriferous and sebaceous glands in particular situation grow in the skin in its process of development and as such, they are taken to be the integrated part of the skin and are usually described as appendages of the skin.
-Recently modern science has developed a branch that deals with pathophysiology, care, and preservation of Hair, known as Trichology.
+Recently modern science has developed a branch deals with pathophysiology, care, and preservation of Hair, known as Trichology.
 Skin is the largest organ of the body.
-Hair is known as appendage of skin
+Hair is known as appendages of skin

 Your email address will not be published.
 Required fields are marked *